 According to the policy changes, WhatsApp can share almost all of the information mentioned above with Facebook.
 The terms clearly state that your phone number, IP address, mobile device information, how you interact with others and businesses, etc.

 Why you won’t be able to use WhatsApp if you don’t accept the new T&C?

 WhatsApp has made it mandatory for all users to accept the new policy changes.
-If you do not agree to the updates by May 15, 2021, your account will be deleted, and you will not be able to recover it.
+If you do not agree to the updates by May 15, 2021, your account will begin to get restricted access to features such as chats and calls.
 So, there are no two ways about it.
-If you want to continue using WhatsApp, you must accept the new terms and conditions.
+If you want to continue using WhatsApp, you will eventually have to accept the new terms and conditions.

 How do I maintain privacy on WhatsApp?

 Well, from now on, your data from WhatsApp, such as your phone number, businesses you interact with, etc., will be shared with Facebook.
 However, your chats will continue to be encrypted end-to-end, so they are still private.

 Going by the official policy, third parties may access the information you share with businesses on WhatsApp.
 However, regardless of the policy changes, third parties can also access your WhatsApp account through unlawful means like hacking.
 However, this is a rare case scenario and not something you should worry about.
 After all, any app or device is susceptible to hacking.
 It’s just part of living in the technological age.